EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: Introduction

-In this paper, we challenge the conventional approach to label noise with \emph{instance modification}.
-Instead of attempting to correct noisy labels, we strategically adjust instances to better align with their labels, even if those labels are incorrect.
-This groundbreaking new direction of LNL is visually depicted in Figure~\ref{fig1}.
-At its core, instance modification tackles the underlying cause of label noise.
-Drawing on principles from causal learning~\citep{neuberg2003causality,peters2017elements,yao2021instance}, we view the generation of instance-dependent label noise through a causal lens, as illustrated in the causal graph of Figure~\ref{causal_graph}.
-Here, the observed noisy labels ($\tilde{Y}$) emerge from the instances ($X$), influenced by latent variables ($Z$).
-In crowdsourcing scenarios, the difficulty of labeling blurred or ambiguous instances often leads to errors.
-Instead of trying to guess the ‘true’ label in these cases, modifying the instance itself to make it more easily classifiable can be more effective.
-Therefore, instance modification offers a practical solution for particularly challenging instances that are difficult to label correctly – those that are inherently ambiguous for both humans and machines.
+In this paper, we introduce a novel perspective on handling label noise by employing \emph{instance modification} rather than correcting labels.
+Instead of attempting to correct noisy labels, we adjust instances to better align with their labels, even if those labels are incorrect.
+This innovative approach, illustrated in Figure~\ref{fig1}, directly addresses the root cause of label noise.
+Leveraging causal learning principles~\cite{neuberg2003causality,peters2017elements,yao2021instance}, we model instance-dependent label noise from a causal perspective, as depicted in the causal graph of Figure~\ref{causal_graph}.
+Specifically, we consider how different factors, such as instance characteristics and latent variables, contribute to the generation of noisy labels, enabling us to better understand and address the root causes of label noise.
+In crowdsourcing scenarios, for instance, ambiguous or blurred instances are more prone to labeling errors.
+Instead of attempting to infer the `true' label, modifying the instance to make it more distinguishable can be more effective.
+For example, in medical imaging, if a tumor is labeled as malignant but its visual features are too subtle, enhancing the image to highlight relevant features can assist both models and humans in identifying it more accurately~\cite{covid2022}.
+Similarly, in sentiment analysis, modifying ambiguous sentences to be more explicit can better align them with their intended sentiment labels, thereby reducing ambiguity and improving classification accuracy.

-While instance modification offers a breakthrough, it presents significant challenges at both the instance and dataset levels (More discussions can be found in the Appendix~\ref{challenges}).
-At the instance level, a critical challenge lies in maintaining the instance's core characteristics.
-Modifying instances, particularly those with incorrect labels, to strictly align with potentially unrelated labels can lead to substantial characteristic shifts.
-Imagine modifying a dog image to resemble an airplane – the resulting image might be unnatural or distorted, compromising the dog's intrinsic characteristics like posture, contour, and depth information.
-Meanwhile, it's also crucial to preserve these intrinsic characteristics during modification for instances with correct labels.
-At the dataset level, instance modification can induce covariate shifts between training and test sets \citep{han2022towards,han2022learning}.
-These covariate shifts can hinder a model's ability to generalize effectively to unseen real-world data.